microsoft/FluidFramework/docs/content/docs/recipes/signals.md

     /*...*/
 }
 ```
-To make sure all conected clients are notified of this focus change, we use the `onSignal` function to listen to the `focusSignalType`.
+To make sure all connected clients are notified of this focus change, we use the `onSignal` function to listen to the `focusSignalType`.
 We then update the local data using the payload information from the signal and emit a `focusChanged` event to re-render:

 ```typescript
 export class FocusTracker extends TypedEventEmitter<IFocusTrackerEvents> {